 (2) There is no substantial dispute on the facts of the case, but the act or acts the student committed do not constitute an offense under the Code of Conduct.

 (3) There is not substantial dispute on the facts of the case; and, it is agreed that the facts of the case warrant a finding that the accused student has committed an infraction of the Code of Conduct; and, the potential penalty if the accused student is found guilty is one term's suspension or less.
-In this instance, the dean who administers the code will decide the penalty, make record of it, and see to its enforcement.
+In this instance, the provost and dean of the faculty who administers the code will decide the penalty, make record of it, and see to its enforcement.

 (4) There is substantial dispute between the two parties on the facts of the case, so the case must be brought to the Committee on Discipline for adjudication.